rarible/protocol/docs/reference/wallets.md

     import { EthersEthereum, EthersWeb3ProviderEthereum } from "@rarible/ethers-ethereum"
     import { EthereumWallet } from "@rarible/sdk-wallet"

+    // if using another browser provider (not HD Wallet Provider), you will need to make a connection await provider.request({ method: "eth_requestAccounts" })

-    //Creating EthereumWallet with Web3
+    // creating EthereumWallet with Web3
     const web3 = new Web3(provider)
     const web3Ethereum = new Web3Ethereum({ web3 })
     const ethWallet = new EthereumWallet(web3Ethereum)

-    //or with HDWalletProvider
+    // or with HDWalletProvider
     const provider = new HDWalletProvider({
       url: "<NODE_URL>",
       privateKeys: ["0x0..."],